chromaui/learnstorybook.com/content/intro-to-storybook/angular/en/test.md

   />
 </video>

 Since modern apps are constructed from components, it’s important that we test at the level of the component.
-Doing so helps us pinpoint the root cause of a change, the component, instead of reacting to symptoms of a change, the screens, and composite components.
+Doing so helps us pinpoint the root cause of a change, the component, instead of reacting to symptoms of a change: the screens and composite components.

 ## Merge changes